kaiyuanshe/open-hackathon/deploy/README.md

 ```
 wget http://jaist.dl.sourceforge.net/project/guacamole/current/binary/guacamole-0.9.4.war
 ```
+Then deploy this `guacamole.war` into tomcat7

 ###config guacamole
-Check the guacamole config file `/etc/guacamole.properties`, and edit the file like this:
+Check the guacamole config file `/etc/guacamole/guacamole.properties`, and edit the file like this:
 ```shell
 guacd-hostname: localhost
 guacd-port:     4822